plone/volto/docs/source/recipes/creating-project.md

 ```

 For using Volto for a project—in other words, use Volto as a library—you should use Volto's project generator `@plone/generator-volto`.
-It's a boilerplate project generator based in Yeoman that will provide you with the basic files and folder structure to bootstrap a Volto site.
+It's a boilerplate project generator based on Yeoman that will provide you with the basic files and folder structure to bootstrap a Volto site.
 In addition to bootstrapping stand-alone Volto projects, it can also bootstrap Volto add-ons.

 1. Open a terminal and execute: